Mithras Altars in Germania

 The figures to the left and right are Cautes and Cautopates, Mithras' helpers.
-I haven't yet figured out their exact role in the ritus, but they are in most tauroctony scenes, and even have figures of their own sometimes, as displayed in the Saalburg museum (post to come).
+I haven't yet figured out their exact role in the ritus, but they are present in most tauroctony scenes, and even have figures of their own sometimes, as displayed in the Saalburg museum (see below).

 Osterburken managed to keep the altar stone which is today on display in the new museum that was built to cover the baths of the vicus

 .
 Just well - the Römisch-Germanisches Nationalmuseum Mainz doesn't need to get everything